Embed This Data

 - Inflation (CPI):

 - FDI Inflow:

 The Democratic Republic of Timor-Leste became independent in 2002, and successive governments have struggled to pacify the country.
-Revolutionary leader Xanana Gusmao, its first president, has been prime minister since 2007 but has stated his intention to step down at the end of 2014.
+Revolutionary leader Xanana Gusmao, its first president, who had been prime minister since 2007, stepped down in February 2015 and appointed opposition leader Rui Araujo as his successor.
+Timor-Leste remains one of East Asia’s poorest countries.
 Economic liberalization has mostly stalled, and the economy depends heavily on foreign aid.
-Infrastructure is very poor, and corruption is pervasive.
-The economy remains primarily agricultural.
+The economy is primarily agricultural, infrastructure is poor, and corruption is pervasive.
 Oil and gas profits account for more than 95 percent of government revenue.
 The government deposits all oil income in a Petroleum Fund that is not counted as part of GDP but is reflected in government revenue figures.
 In 2011, with Indonesia’s support, Timor-Leste applied for membership in the Association of Southeast Asian Nations.

-The regulatory environment remains burdensome and costly.
-The minimum capital required to establish a business still costs more than the level of average annual income.
-The public sector accounts for around half of non-agricultural employment, and the formal labor market remains underdeveloped.
-The government uses its substantial oil revenues to fund large subsidy programs for food, power, and fuel.
+Despite considerable reductions, the minimum capital requirement for establishing a business remains equal to more than the average annual income.
+The public sector accounts for about half of non-agricultural employment, and the formal labor market remains underdeveloped.
+In 2015, the government rejected calls for it to scale back its large subsidy programs for food, power, and fuel.

-The simple average tariff rate for Timor-Leste was 6.0 percent as of 2007.
-New foreign investment is subject to government screening.
-The investment environment is significantly limited by inadequate institutional capacity, complex licensing requirements, and poor infrastructure.
-The financial sector is very small and underdeveloped.
-Less than 2 percent of the population has access to financial services.
+The simple average tariff rate for Timor-Leste was 2.5 percent as of 2013.
+Domestic and foreign investors are generally treated equally under the law.
+The government may not expropriate property without providing compensation.
+Foreign investors may not own land.
+The small financial sector is underdeveloped, and less than 2 percent of the population has access to financial services.